brics-db/brics-db.github.io/index.md

     In _Symposium on Microarchitecture_, page 2, 1999.
     {:series}
-11. <a name="ref11" href="https://doi.org/10.1109/MM.2005.110">Designing reliable systems from unreliable components: The challenges of transistor variability and degradation.</a>
+11. <a name="ref11" href="https://doi.org/10.1109/MM.2005.110" target="_blank">Designing reliable systems from unreliable components: The challenges of transistor variability and degradation.</a>
     {:title}

     S. Y. Borkar.